prettier/prettier/docs/plugins.md

 ## Using Plugins

 Plugins are automatically loaded if you have them installed in the same `node_modules` directory where `prettier` is located.
-Plugin package names must start with `@prettier/plugin-` or `prettier-plugin-` or `<scope>@prettier-plugin-` to be registered.
+Plugin package names must start with `@prettier/plugin-` or `prettier-plugin-` or `@<scope>/prettier-plugin-` to be registered.

 > `<scope>` should be replaced by a name, read more about [NPM scope](https://docs.npmjs.com/misc/scope.html).